Bexar County Court Records

 Phone: (210) 335-2216

-Office hours for both offices are generally Monday through Friday, 8:00 a.m. to 5:00 p.m.
-Requesters should provide as much identifying detail as possible when requesting records, including full party names, case numbers, dates of filing, and the type of case.
-Written requests may also be submitted by mail or fax.
+Both offices are open Monday through Friday, 8:00 a.m. to 5:00 p.m.
+When requesting records, include as much identifying detail as you can—full party names, case numbers, filing dates, and the type of case.
+Written requests can also be submitted by mail or fax.

 Requesting Copies

 Certified and non-certified copies of court documents can be obtained in person, by mail, or through online ordering systems.
-The Bexar County Clerk participates in the Clerk E-Certify program, allowing users to order certified copies of recorded documents electronically.
-For district court records, requests can be directed to the District Clerk’s Office.
-Copy fees vary by document type, with non-certified copies generally costing $1.00 per page and certified copies costing $5.00 per document plus $1.00 for each additional page, consistent with statewide fee structures under the Texas Local Government Code.
+The Bexar County Clerk participates in the Clerk E-Certify program, which lets you order certified copies of recorded documents electronically.
+For district court records, direct your request to the District Clerk's Office.
+Non-certified copies generally cost $1.00 per page and certified copies cost $5.00 per document plus $1.00 for each additional page, consistent with statewide fee structures under the Texas Local Government Code.

 Are Court Records Public in Bexar County?

 Court records in Bexar County are presumed open to the public under the Texas Public Information Act (TPIA), codified in Chapter 552 of the Texas Government Code.
-This law guarantees that any person may request access to government records, including court filings, without stating a reason for the request.
+This law guarantees that any person may request access to government records—including court filings—without having to explain why.

-• Expunged records — Criminal records that have been expunged under Article 55A of the Texas Code of Criminal Procedure are destroyed or removed from public access.
+- Expunged records — Criminal records expunged under Article 55A of the Texas Code of Criminal Procedure are destroyed or removed from public access.

-• Nondisclosure orders — Records subject to an order of nondisclosure under Section 411.072 of the Texas Government Code are withheld from public disclosure, though they remain accessible to law enforcement and certain licensing agencies.
+- Nondisclosure orders — Records subject to an order of nondisclosure under Section 411.072 of the Texas Government Code are withheld from public disclosure, though law enforcement and certain licensing agencies may still access them.

-Rule 12 of the Texas Rules of Judicial Administration further exempts internal court materials from public disclosure, including judicial deliberation notes, preliminary drafts, court security strategies, personnel files, and personal information about judges and their families.
+Rule 12 of the Texas Rules of Judicial Administration also exempts internal court materials from public disclosure—judicial deliberation notes, preliminary drafts, court security strategies, personnel files, and personal information about judges and their families are all off-limits.

-Before releasing documents, clerk staff may redact personally identifiable information such as Social Security numbers, financial account numbers, and driver’s license numbers in accordance with Texas Property Code Section 11.008 and other applicable provisions.
-Fees for copying and retrieval apply, and processing times depend on the volume and complexity of the request.
+Before releasing documents, clerk staff may redact personally identifiable information such as Social Security numbers, financial account numbers, and driver's license numbers under Texas Property Code Section 11.008 and other applicable provisions.
+Copy and retrieval fees apply, and processing times vary based on the volume and complexity of the request.

 Bexar County Criminal Court Records

-Criminal prosecutions in Bexar County are handled at multiple court levels.
-Felony cases are tried in the district courts, while misdemeanor offenses proceed through the county courts at law.
-Bexar County has numerous district courts with criminal jurisdiction and multiple county courts at law handling Class A and Class B misdemeanors.
+Criminal prosecutions in Bexar County move through multiple court levels.
+Felony cases go to the district courts, while misdemeanor offenses are handled by the county courts at law.
+Bexar County has numerous district courts with criminal jurisdiction and multiple county courts at law covering Class A and Class B misdemeanors.

 Where Criminal Records Are Held

-Felony case records (indictments, plea agreements, judgments, sentencing orders) are maintained by the Bexar County District Clerk’s Office.
-Misdemeanor case records are held by the Bexar County Clerk’s Office.
-Justice of the peace courts handle Class C misdemeanors (fine-only offenses), and their records are maintained at the individual JP court location.
+Felony case records—indictments, plea agreements, judgments, and sentencing orders—are maintained by the Bexar County District Clerk's Office.
+Misdemeanor case records are held by the Bexar County Clerk's Office.
+Class C misdemeanors (fine-only offenses) are heard by the justice of the peace courts, and those records are kept at the individual JP court location.

 Searching Criminal Case Records

-• Online — The Bexar County District Clerk’s records portal provides searchable access to district court criminal case information, including docket entries, charges, and case disposition.
-County court criminal cases can be searched through the County Clerk’s case records system.
+- Online — The Bexar County District Clerk's records portal gives you searchable access to district court criminal case information, including docket entries, charges, and case disposition.
+County court criminal cases can be searched through the County Clerk's case records system.

-• In person — Requesters may visit the District Clerk’s Office at 101 W. Nueva St., Suite 217, or the County Clerk’s Office at 100 Dolorosa St. to review criminal files on public terminals or request paper copies.
+- In person — Visit the District Clerk's Office at 101 W. Nueva St., Suite 217, or the County Clerk's Office at 100 Dolorosa St. to review criminal files on public terminals or request paper copies.

-• By mail — Written requests should include the defendant’s full legal name, date of birth (if known), case number, and the specific documents requested.
+- By mail — Include the defendant's full legal name, date of birth (if known), case number, and the specific documents you need.

 Statewide Criminal History Checks

-For a criminal background check that extends beyond Bexar County, the Texas Department of Public Safety (DPS) maintains the state’s centralized criminal records repository.
+For a background check that covers more than just Bexar County, the Texas Department of Public Safety (DPS) maintains the state's centralized criminal records repository.
 A public name-based search is available online for $3.00.
-Fingerprint-based personal reviews require scheduling through IDEMIA’s Fingerprint Applicant Services of Texas (FAST) by calling (888) 467-2080 or visiting a FAST enrollment location.
-The fingerprinting fee
+Fingerprint-based personal reviews require scheduling through IDEMIA's Fingerprint Applicant Services of Texas (FAST) by calling (888) 467-2080 or visiting a FAST enrollment location.